 An LSC works alongside a class teacher in either a primary or a secondary school, or in my case at a college.
 They might work one-to-one with individual learners or with a small group.

 Sometimes LSCs have particular skills.
 For instance, they may speak an additional language (which is especially useful when some learners have that as their first language).

-One advantage of this job is that you normally work regular school hours, Monday to Friday, but is term time only.
+One advantage of this job is that you normally work regular school hours, Monday to Friday, but is term-time only.
 However, they may sometimes have to be at school for training days or parents’ evenings.
-Full-time salaries range from £10,000 to £15,000, depending upon experience and responsibilities.
+Full-time salaries range from £10,000 to £15,000, depending on experience and responsibilities.
 Many teaching assistants work part-time.

-LSCs are part of a growing international trend toward paraprofessionals working in public services.
-Recently, there has been controversy over TAs’ deployment and appropriate role when supporting the learning of pupils with special educational needs (SEN) in mainstream schools.
+LSCs are part of a growing international trend towards paraprofessionals working in public services.
+Recently, there has been controversy over TAs’ deployment and appropriate role when supporting the learning of pupils with SEN in mainstream schools.

 Qualities of an effective learning support assistant

 There are many personal qualities that are expected from an LSC, but here are some of them that one should possess in order to carry out the role more effectively: